Fit-and-Brawl-Gym/fit-brawl/docs/system-architecture.md

 ## System Overview

-Fit & Brawl is a comprehensive gym management system built with PHP, MySQL, and deployed on Google Cloud Platform.
+Fit & Brawl is a comprehensive gym management system built with PHP and MySQL.

 ---